rust-lang/book/src/ch17-05-streams.md

 ```

 <!--
-TODO: update this if/when tokio/etc. update their MSRV and switch to using AFIT,
+TODO: update this if/when tokio/etc. update their MSRV and switch to using async functions
-since the lack thereof is the reason they do not yet have this.
+in traits, since the lack thereof is the reason they do not yet have this.
 -->

 > Note: The actual definition we will use looks slightly different than this,